T3Marius/VIP_FastReload/README.md

-# VIP_FastReload
+# In vip.json
-VIP Module for VIPCore.
+"FastReload": true